ahaywood/Web-Interactivity-and-Engagement/chapter-2/index.md

 *What are some techniques to use these resource generated factors knowing that some of your users won't be on the newest devices in the best connection areas?*

-Read ["Environmental Design with the Device API,"](http://alistapart.com/article/environmental-design-with-the-device-api) an A List Apart article about using factors in the design of your resource.
+Read ["Environmental Design with the Device API,"](http://alistapart.com/article/environmental-design-with-the-device-api) an _A List Apart_ article about using factors in the design of your resource.

-<p class="message">API is short for application programming interface (API) and specifies how software components interact with each other.
+<p class="message">API is short for <em>Application Programming Interface</em> and specifies how software components interact with each other.
 Essentially, it is a phrase that is used to describe anytime two programs interact with one another.
 For instance, the Twitter API is used for integrating Twitter into other software.</p>

 ### 2. Story